nonplayer/hammercrawl/hc_core_player_3_rules.md

 TBD

+* Defense:
+* Damage:

 #### Combat Time and Flow

+Combat is played through a sequence of consecutive **Rounds**.
 A combat Round is roughly ten (10) seconds of action.
-During a Round, the flow is broken into Sides, of which there are almost always two (2).
-Each Side gets a Turn, which is broken down into three (3) Phases.
-During each Phase of a Turn, each character on that Side gets a Movement and an Action, all of which are resolved in a specific order.
+During a Round, the flow is broken into **Sides**, of which there are almost always two (2).
+Each Side gets a **Turn**, which is broken down into three (3) **Phases**.
+During each Phase of a Turn, each character on that Side gets a **Movement** and an **Action**, all of which are resolved in a specific order.
 Once each Side has taken its Turn, that Round is over, and a new Round may possibly begin.

 #### Combat Structure